sdementen/gnucash-utilities/docs/source/doc/doc.rst

 Documentation
 =============

-This project provides a suite of scripts to work on GnuCash files stored in SQL (sqlite3 and Postgres, not tested in MySQL).
+This project aims to provide a suite of scripts to work on GnuCash files stored in SQL (sqlite3 and Postgres, not tested in MySQL).
+It depends on `piecash <https://github.com/sdementen>`_ to read/write gnucash books.